Bhikkhu Bodhi: Career

-In 1984, succeeding co-founder Nyanaponika Thera, Bodhi was appointed English-language editor of the Buddhist Publication Society (BPS, Sri Lanka).
+In 1984, succeeding co-founder Nyanaponika Thera, Bhikkhu Bodhi was appointed English-language editor of the Buddhist Publication Society (BPS, Sri Lanka).
 He became its president in 1988.
 In 2002, he retired from the society's editorship while still remaining president.

-In 2000, at the United Nations' first official Vesak celebration, Bodhi gave the keynote address.
-In 2002, after retiring as editor of BPS, Bodhi returned to the United States.
-After living at Bodhi Monastery (Lafayette Township, New Jersey), he now lives and teaches at Chuang Yen Monastery (Carmel, New York), and as of May 2013 he has been the president of the Buddhist Association of the United States.
-In 2019 he took part in the UN Vesak celebration again, giving a speech that included a call to action for climate change.
+In 2000, at the United Nations' first official Vesak celebration, Bhikkhu Bodhi gave the keynote address.
+In 2002, after retiring as editor of BPS, he returned to the U.S. He lived at Bodhi Monastery in Lafayette Township, New Jersey, and now lives and teaches at Chuang Yen Monastery in Carmel, New York.
+Since 2013 he has been the president of the Buddhist Association of the United States.
+In 2019 he again took part in the UN Vesak celebration, giving a speech that included a call to action on climate change.

-Bhikkhu Bodhi is founder of Buddhist Global Relief, an organization that funds projects to fight hunger and empower women across the world.
+In 2007, Bhikkhu Bodhi founded the organization Buddhist Global Relief.
+This was inspired by an essay he had written, "A Challenge to Buddhists", published in the Buddhist magazine Buddhadharma.
+Buddhist Global Relief funds projects to fight hunger and empower women across the world.